mdanics/fluttergram/README.md

 # Demo
 [Download the release APK to try out Fluttergram](https://github.com/mdanics/fluttergram/raw/master/app-release.apk)

 I update Fluttergram with new features and bugs fixes, but the apk may be behind master.
-Take a look at the [changelog](/CHANGELOG.md) to see the most recent additions.
+Take a look at the [changelog](/CHANGELOG.md) to see the most recent additions to the apk.

 ## Features